bengotow/nylas-n1-composer-tone-analysis/README.md

 ## Usage

-Just write emails using markdown.
+Just write emails, and then click the peppers in the footer.
+Boom!